 Spend an unforgettable spring break travelling with faculty and staff team leaders to participate in week-long service projects in local, national and global communities.
 Past service projects have included Habitat for Humanity builds in New Orleans; teaching English in the Dominican Republic; providing triage support for local physicians in pop-up medical clinics in Costa Rica and Jamaica; and constructing an accessible washroom in Peru.
 Learn more.

-CSL is a form of experiential education that connects the classroom with the community.
-By linking up with community-based projects, students are able to apply their learning in real life situations, form meaningful local and international connections, develop critical thinking skills, and build their resume through hands-on experience.
+CEL, including community-service learning, is a form of experiential education that links classroom with community.
+By completing communitybased projects, you are able to see your learning come to life.
+You will form meaningful local and international connections, develop critical thinking skills, and build their resumés through meaningful hands-on learning.